-Generally, the PREVENT approach to prediction of SLA violations is based on the idea of predicting concrete SLO values based on whatever monitoring information is already available at optimization time.
+Generally, the PREVENT approach to prediction of SLA violations is based on the idea of predicting concrete SLO values based on monitoring data.
 We distinguish three different types of information.
-Facts represent data which can already be measured at optimization time.
+Facts represent data that can already be measured at optimization time.
 Unknowns are the opposites of facts.
-They represent data which is entirely unknown at optimization time.
+They represent data that are entirely unknown at optimization time.
 Evidently, unknown data cannot be used in the prediction.
-Estimates are a kind of middle ground between facts and unknowns, in that they represent data which is not yet available, but can in some way be estimated.
-This is often the case for QoS data, since techniques such as QoS monitoring [15] can be used to get an idea of e.g., the response time of a service before it is actually invoked.
-The Violation Predictor uses both facts and estimates from previously monitored historical service executions to train a machine learning function (we use multi-layer artificial neural networks [16] for quantitative SLOs and C4.5 decision trees [17] for qualitative SLOs), which can then be used to produce a numerical estimation of the SLO values at runtime.
+Estimates are a kind of middle ground between facts and unknowns, in that they represent data that are not yet available, but can in some way be estimated.
+This is often the case for QoS data, because techniques such as QoS monitoring [15] can be used to get an idea of, e.g., the response time of a service before it is actually invoked.
+The Violation Predictor uses both facts and estimates from previously monitored historical service executions to train a machine learning function (we use multilayer artificial neural networks [16] for quantitative SLOs and C4.5 decision trees [17] for qualitative SLOs), which can then be used to produce a numerical estimation of the SLO values at runtime.
 More details about our approach to prediction of SLOs can be found in our earlier work [6].

-We have sketched this machine learning based implementation of the SLO Predictor in Figure 3.
-One model trained per SLO that needs to be predicted (even though the same model can be used if this SLO is used in multiple customer SLAs), and every model is trained from different data.
-In order to identify which data should be used to train which model, some domain knowledge is necessary.
-However, dependency analysis [5] can be used to identify the factors which have the biggest influence on the respective SLOs.
-These factors of influence are also the most important data to use as basis for generating the prediction models.
-Apparently, some historical executions of the service composition are necessary to bootstrap the prediction.
+We have sketched this machine learning-based implementation of the SLO Predictor in Fig. 3.
+One model is trained per SLO that needs to be predicted (even though the same model can be used if this SLO is used in multiple customer SLAs), and every model is trained from different data.
+Please see below for a discussion of how to identify which data to use for each SLO.
+Apparently, some historical executions of the service composition are necessary to bootstrap the training.
 The concrete amount of instances that are necessary depend both on the expected quality of prediction (more historical information in tendency improves the prediction quality) and on the size and complexity of the service composition.
+This prediction approach cannot be used while no historical information is available.